anonghosty/shadowserver_email_automation/docs/04_environment-configuration.md

 ---

-Create a  copy of the .env from the .env_example  with the command below
+Generate the .env file by copying from .env_example with this command:

 ```bash
 cp .env_example .env

 ```
 ---